Homebrew Competition Winner Archives

 Three bottles of each entry are required with the appropriate informational labels attached.
 12 oz. brown bottles are preferred, but some other sizes/colors will be admitted.
 For example, Belgians are often bottled in 750ml bottles for several good reasons.
 Please ask for further information.

-All entries must be registered online via the link at the bottom of this page, and entry fees can be submitted with your entries by credit card & through PayPal in the registration process.
-The entry fee for this competition is $7 per entry, and the deadline for entries to reach us is Saturday, December 9, 2017.
+All entries must be registered online via the link at the bottom of this page, and entry fees can be submitted with your entries by credit card and through PayPal in the registration process.
+The entry fee for this competition is $8 per entry, and the deadline for entries to reach us is Saturday, December 7, 2019.

 Please plan to ship early, as the holidays are a significant shipping challenge at this time of year!
 If you have shipping issues, please call and ask.